 Carnewas at Bedruthan from the bus stop

-> This spectacular stretch of the north Cornwall coast offers views of the dramatic cliffs overlooking Bedruthan Steps (not National Trust), contrasted with the sheltered Porth Mear cove and leading you to sandy cove of Porthcothan.
+This spectacular stretch of the north Cornwall coast offers views of the dramatic cliffs overlooking Bedruthan Steps (not National Trust), contrasted with the sheltered Porth Mear cove and leading you to the sandy beach of Porthcothan.

-> Carnewas at Bedruthan
+Carnewas at Bedruthan

 The bus stops directly at the end of the road that leads to the National Trust car park.
 Follow the road towards the car park - about 1/4 mile.
 You'll find toilets, a shop and tea-room (concession) in the car park.